marcobn/musicntwrk/musicntwrk-2.0/README.md

 **Marco Buongiorno Nardelli**

-Marco Buongiorno Nardelli is University Distinguished Research Professor at the University of North Texas: composer, flutist, computational materials physicist, and a member of CEMI, the Center for Experimental Music and Intermedia, and iARTA, the Initiative for Advanced Research in Technology and the Arts.
+Marco Buongiorno Nardelli is Regents Professor at the University of North Texas: composer, flutist, computational materials physicist, and a member of CEMI, the Center for Experimental Music and Intermedia, and iARTA, the Initiative for Advanced Research in Technology and the Arts.
 He is a Fellow of the American Physical Society and of the Institute of Physics, and a Parma Recordings artist.
 See [here](https://www.materialssoundmusic.com/long-bio) for a longer bio-sketch.

 ## Citation